serenagrl/ansible-kubernetes/README.md

 > [!IMPORTANT]
 > Although optional, it is strongly recommended to use certificates to connect to WinRM.
 Please see [Configure WinRM to use Certificates](docs/configure-winrm-certs.md) for more details to apply this practice.

+> [!NOTE]
-If you have more than 1 Hyper-V host, duplicate the `local_machine` host section for each host and rename it, and then configure the WinRM connection settings for that host.
+> If you have more than 1 Hyper-V host, duplicate the `local_machine` host section for each host and rename it, and then configure the WinRM connection settings for that host.
 You can then manually specify the `winrm_host` for each of the VM host in the host files i.e. [`inventories/kubernetes_control_planes.yaml`](inventories/kubernetes_control_planes.yaml).

 ### 4. Test WinRM Connectivity